Image credit:

 Bookmark

-What does the breakdance scene think of the Olympic premiere?
+What does the breakdance scene think of the Olympics premiere?

-But among breakers, the rise to an Olympic sport is also causing reservations.
+But among breakers, the opinions are not unanimous.
+Breakdancing being on the rise to an Olympic sport is also causing reservations.
 "Breaking is not just a well-organized sporting event, but a lifestyle full of spontaneity and creativity," says Thorsten Süfke, President of the Berlin Dance Sport Association.
 "You have to combine the lifestyle culture of breaking with the requirements of organized sport - that's a big balancing act."
+It seems that some breaking enthusiasts think the spontaneous nature of breakdancing contradicts with what is needed to become an Olympics discipline.

 How will the breakdancing competitions at the 2024 Olympics work?

-There are two medal rounds in total - one for the men and one for the women.
-In these solo battles, 16 B-boys and 16 B-girls compete in one-on-one duels.
+The breakdancing competition at the 2024 Olympics will follow the strategy of most dance competitions.
+There will be two events in total, a female and a male option.
+There are two medal rounds in total as well - one for the men and one for the women.
+In a series of spectacular and stunning solo battles, 10 B-boys and 10 B-girls will compete in one-on-one duels.
 During a battle, the two participants take turns in so-called throw downs, each lasting 60 seconds.
 During this time, the dancers have the opportunity to impress the judges with their moves.
+Whether these power moves will include the 6-step, windmills or cool freezes, the audience is sure to be impressed.
+Breakdancing at the Olympics will rely heavily on adapting your style and improvising to the beat to impress the judges, and it’s expected to be a tough fight for the first breakdancing Olympic medals ever!

 When and where will the breakdancing competitions take place at the 2024 Olympics?